AdrianFoo97/BIT-102-Internet-Concept-and-Infrastructure/README.md

 # BIT-102-Internet-Concept-and-Infrastructure

 ### First assignement in year 1 related to web development.
-Through this assignment, HTML, CSS are learnt in order to constract a website from scratch.
+Basic web development concepts including HTML, CSS are learnt in this subject order to constract a website from scratch.

 #### Directory structure:
 1. Home page: index.html, index.css